 Category Assessment Constraint Opportunity Site and adjacent land Greenfield, currently in agricultural use.
 The site is bound uses to the south west by the A350 and to the west by the C13 E Higher Shaftesbury Road.
 To the north west, the site borders Sunrise Business Park.
 Agricultural land lies to the north-east, east and south-east.
-Impact on sensitive 161 residential properties within 250m. receptors The nearest residential properties are at Bracewell Corner, approximately 70m to the south-east of the site.
+Impact on sensitive receptors 161 residential properties within 250m.
+The nearest residential properties are at Bracewell Corner, approximately 70m to the south-east of the site.
 They are located on the other side of the A350.
-Proportios at Kitos Corner lies approximately 90m to the Properties at Kites Corner lies approximately 90m to the south west of the site, with 5 Kites Corner being the closest.
-The properties are located on the other side of the A350 roundabout. the A550 roundabout.
+Properties at Kites Corner lies approximately 90m to the south west of the site, with 5 Kites Corner being the closest.
+The properties are located on the other side of the A350 roundabout.
 Adjacent to Sunrise Business Park.
-Appropriateness of Approx. 10,600 dwellings within 5 miles. location for HRC Tipproxi 10,000 awamigo wami 5 milesi Residents accessing this facility are likely to come from Blandford and surrounding areas.
-5 Well located to serve population.
-Where is waste Blandford and surrounding areas. managed at this The site is located on the outskirts of Blandford and is facility likely to strategically well located. originate?
-Traffic/Access Initial Comments from Local Highways Authority (DCC) Traffic/Access 13/05/15 I don't think that a new access could be formed onto the C13 as it would be too close to the roundabout junction to · · the south.
+Appropriateness of Approx. 10,600 dwellings within 5 miles. location for HRC Residents accessing this facility are likely to come from Blandford and surrounding areas.
+Well located to serve population.
+Where is waste Blandford and surrounding areas. managed at this The site is located on the outskirts of Blandford and is facility likely to originate? strategically well located.
+Traffic/Access Initial Comments from Local Highways Authority (DCC) 13/05/15 I don't think that a new access could be formed onto the C13 as it would be too close to the roundabout junction to the south.
 A new access from the roundabout itself might be the best idea, so long as the existing four arm arrangement could be changed to provide a fifth arm?
 The alternative would be a new access from the bypass.
 This would probably require a right turn lane.
 Access through the existing business park could be difficult due to high levels of on-street parking but couldn't be dismissed out of hand.
-In summary, location acceptable but access issues need to be investigated and resolved. l 1
+In summary, location acceptable but access issues need to be investigated and resolved.